jamarchand/tbox-scan/README.md

 # About tbox-scan
 A lightweight tool for discovering tboxes in a given FASTA sequence adapted from tbdb.io.
 Uses INFERNAL for prediction.
 Employs TBDB feature identification to identify likely specifier sequence.
-Provides predicted specifier region, most likely specifier, and the T-box sequence.
+Provides predicted specifier region, most likely specifier, T-box sequence, and makes structure predictions.
+For transcriptional T-boxes, will also attempt to fold terminator structure.
 Feature refinement based on gene context and host organism tRNAs is not included in this tool.
 This tool is part of the T-box Annotation Database (TBDB, https://tbdb.io) collection.
 Currently only supports input files with a single FASTA header and sequence.
 Accepts whole genomes as inputs.

 # Dependencies
-This program is written for unix operating systems and requires INFERNAL, python, biopython, conda, pandas.
-Installation of dependencies is easiest using conda.
+This program is written for unix operating systems and requires INFERNAL, cmsearch, python, biopython, conda, pandas.
+Installation of dependencies is easiest using conda in a conda environment.

 # Installation
-Have conda installed, then simply cd into the directory with install.sh.
-Then, run the install using sh (e.g. sh ./install.sh) to install tbox-scan.
-A path env will be set to the tbox-scan directory that contains default files for running tbox-scan.
+First, download or clone this repo then simply cd into the directory with install.sh.
+Run the install using sh (e.g. sh install.sh or sudo sh install.sh ) to install tbox-scan.
+A PATH env will be set to the tbox-scan directory that contains default files for running tbox-scan.
 The install script will also use pip to install the necessary python scripts to your current python environment.
+If errors arise, please check for missing python dependencies and correct python environment.

      git clone https://github.com/jamarchand/tbox-scan
      cd tbox-scan
-     sudo sh ./install.sh
+     sh install.sh

 # Using tbox-scan